What are AI Agents? How AI Augments Human Work to Increase Productivity

 Real-Life Examples of AI Agents Use Cases

 AI agents already operate in many aspects of our digital world, often working behind the scenes to enhance efficiency, improve user experience, and support smarter decision-making.
-According to Forbes, by the end of 2025, one in four companies will be running pilot programs powered by AI agents.
-That number is expected to double by 2027, reflecting the rapid shift from experimentation to adoption.
-This trend showcases the growing role of AI agents in driving transformation and shaping competitive advantage.
+According to Creatio’s The State of AI agents & No-Code report, over 40% of AI agents are being deployed in frontline-growth functions, including sales (14 %), marketing (13 %), service (12 %), and customer success (7 %).
+This trend showcases the growing role of deploying AI agents in driving transformation and shaping competitive advantage.

-Let’s explore several real-world use cases that demonstrate how you can leverage AI agents in your business:
+Let’s explore several real-world applications that demonstrate how you can leverage AI agents in your business:

 Intelligent lead scoring and routing